-Scientific research has demonstrated that the consumption of citrus fruits may help protect us from Alzheimer’s and Parkinson’s disease.
-The antioxidants, or flavonoids, found in the fruit helps to slow deterioration and delaying the onset of both.
+Scientific research has demonstrated that consuming citrus fruits may help protect us from Alzheimer’s and Parkinson’s disease.
+The antioxidants, or flavonoids, found in the fruit helps to slow deterioration and delay the onset of both.
 One flavonoid in particular, hesperidin, seems to be the major player in terms of cognitive decline protection.

 Better Iron Absorption

 We can only consume about 14-18% of the iron available in our foods because of our natural biochemistry.
-However, consuming vitamin C with iron-rich foods at the same time can help increase the amount of iron absorbed.
+However, consuming vitamin C with iron-rich foods simultaneously can help increase the amount of iron absorbed.

 Robust Immune System

 Vitamin C, flavonoids, and carotenoids support our immune systems by reducing inflammation and improving cellular communication.
 Luckily, citrus fruits are in season during the wintertime, prime cold, and flu season, so load up!

 Vitamin C has been well-known for skincare, wrinkle reduction, and anti-aging effects in the skincare community.
 Some people apply it directly to their skin.
 Vitamin C protects our cells from damage from free radicals and lets our skin cells repair themselves faster.